 If you have an assigned workspace in your new location, you can keep personal belongings in your space.

 If you do not have an assigned workspace, you will have access to a locker and cubby.
 Both are assigned and lockable with keys, meaning your belongings will be secured and you won’t have to switch lockers or cubbies each time you come to your building.
 Lockers will be 59 inches high and contain a boot tray, so you’ll have plenty of space for outerwear.
 It will also have an adjustable shelf and of course, a lock.
 Cubbies are 18”x18”x20” each and have an adjustable shelf, as well as a lock.

 In addition to spaces for your personal belongings, visitors to 21 North Park will also have a place to hang their jackets or bags.
 Similar to FP&M space now, there will be coat hooks or trees available.

 While the solutions may look different, the outcome will be the same: when you arrive for on-site work, you will have a place for your belongings, as well as a workspace and equipment to do your job.
 If you have concerns about how to store work tools and equipment or your belongings, please contact your DMC.

 September 20 Update:

 A sneak peek of the floorplans for 21 North Park is available.
-You can check out the sixth floor, where your department will be, as well as the other two floors FP&M will occupy.
+You can check out the sixth floor, where Campus Planning, Capital Planning, Project Delivery and Space Management Relocations will be, as well as the other two floors FP&M will occupy.
 Read the post between packing and purging.